PiLAB-Medical-Imaging/TFE23-740_Epilepsy/README.md

 You can download the image from Docker Hub through:
 ```
-docker pull micerr/Epilepsy-DMRI-VNS:1.0.0
+docker pull micerr/epilepsy-dmri-vns:1.0.0
 ```

-The same image can be built using the ``Dockerfile`` it takes ~1 hour.
+The same image can be built using the ``Dockerfile``, and it takes ~1 hour.

 ```
-docker build -t micerr/Epilepsy-DMRI-VNS /path/to/folder/of/dockerfile
+docker build -t micerr/epilepsy-dmri-vns /path/to/project/folder/
 ```

 Inside the ``Dockerfile`` is possible to change the version of FreeSurfer or update the version of Elikopy.